NicoCastelnuovo/get_next_line/README.md

 C programming - read() - file descriptor - buffer - static variable

 ## Subject
-In this project I had to create a function which `read()` from a file everytime is called, line by line.
+In this project I had to create a function which `read()` from a text file everytime is called, line by line.
 For more info about the requirements, take a look at the [subject](en.subject.pdf) contained in this repo.

 ## Brief explanation
 The project covers the following topics:

 ### 1. Static variable
+As suggested by the subject, the use of a static variable `static char *line` is a way to remember the line returned every time the function is called.
+Their use involve static memory allocation, which extends their lifetime through the entire run of the program.

-### 2. Collecting data
+### 2. Buffer

-### 3. Use of the graphical library
+To properly use `read()` it is necessary to understand this basic concept.
+In general, a buffer is a temporary storage area, where the data is hold to be moved, processed or transferred (think about the data transferred in a video streaming service).

-### 4. Leaks free
+### 3. Leaks free
 Like in any other project of 42, the memory allocated by `malloc()` has to be properly sfreed.
 No leaks are tolerated.
 In this project I checked the leaks using [valgrind](https://valgrind.org/) and `system("leaks <program-name>")`

 ## Bonus
-In the bonus part of the project the goal is use `get_next_line` function to read more than one file descriptor simultaneously, keeping trace of the next line of each file.
+In the bonus part of the project the goal is implement a version of `get_next_line` which can manage multiple file descriptors at the same time remembering the current line of each file, so that everytime the function is called, returns the correct next line of each one.

 ---